-Development in the Northern Growth Area shall include accessible green space that complements and completes the network of green infrastructure around the town, allowing for a continuous network of walking routes that are accessible to all.
-The type and mix of green space provided should be in line with standards established by Chelmsford City Council and the Essex Biodiversity Validation Checklist.

-Proposals for new development should consider the potential for incorporating greenery with the street network, through provision of street tree planting, green spaces and sustainable urban drainage systems wherever possible.

-Wherever possible, connections and crossing points should be provided along Ferrers and Burnham Road that are safe for pedestrians and cyclists, which connect with existing rights of way and other established routes.
+- a.
+In the Northern Growth Area, include accessible green space that complements and completes the network of multi-functional green infrastructure around the town; and - I. allow for a continuous network of walking routes and bridleways that are accessible to all, and - II. provide the type and mix of green space conforming to the standards established by Chelmsford City Council and the Essex Biodiversity Validation Checklist. - b.
+Incorporate greenery within the public realm as appropriate through provision of tree planting, green spaces and sustainable urban drainage systems. - c.
+Provide appropriate safe crossing points for pedestrians and cyclists, which connect with existing rights of way and other established routes on Ferrers Road and Burnham Road.

-Figure 35: The above plan shows the location of green space provision within and around the town, and, by way of the circles, five minute walking distances from these spaces.
+Figure 36: The above plan shows the location of green space provision within and around the town, and, by way of the circles, five minute walking distances from these spaces.
 The plan shows that although the town is surrounded by green space much of this is outside of a reasonable walking distance of many residents.
 Equally, there is limited provision of green space within the town.
 Opportunities that provide new green space and improved access to this are encouraged, including new green space provision within the Northern Growth Area, the greening of existing streets, through landscaping, and safer routes for all between the home and green space network.
 Provision of a green corridor within the Northern Growth Area, combined with accessible routes, would complete the network of green space around the town, strengthening the unique setting of the town and providing a leisure and recreational resource for all to enjoy.